Invest Beavers

 The Investiture

-4. The new Beaver should say their Promise while making the Scout sign by raising their right hand to about chest height, holding their middle three fingers up, and holding down their little finger with their thumb.
-If the Beaver’s signing their Promise, they should make the Scout sign at the beginning and end.
+4. The new Squirrel should say their Promise while making the Scout sign by raising their right hand to about chest height, holding their middle three fingers up, and holding down their little finger with their thumb.
+If the squirrel is signing their Promise, they should make the Scout sign at the beginning and end.
 Different people may want to make their Promise in different ways.
 Some people might be happy on their own in the spotlight, while others might want to say it line by line with a friend or volunteer.

 [Running this online - see the activity details on scouts.org.uk]